How to Choose and Use an Eye Bolt

 Types of Eye Bolts

-When angled lifts are made, the rated capacity of the eye bolt is significantly lower than in a vertical lift.
+When angled lifts are made, the rated capacity is significantly lower than in a vertical lift.
 In these circumstances, the lifting eye bolt should include a shoulder to prevent the shank from bending.
-Where angled lifts cannot be avoided you should discuss the correct load capacity for the eye bolt with the supplier.
+Where angled lifts cannot be avoided you should discuss the correct load capacity with the supplier.
 The steeper the angle the lower the load capacity.
-At 45⁰ the actual capacity of the eye bolt is 30% of its weighted working load.
+At 45⁰ the actual capacity 30% of its weighted working load.